Whetstone Mining in the Blackdown Hills

 The Geological Bench

-At locations where a steep escarpment is present, an intermediate shelf or 'bench' can sometimes be seen which occurs at a variable height but typically 10 to 25 metres or so below the top of the plateau.
-It appears to have been created by differences in erosion resistance, as in places where the bench has been excavated by machinery, a dense layer of sandstone is in evidence which seems to be protecting the greensand below from erosion.
+At locations where a steep escarpment is present, an intermediate shelf or 'bench' can sometimes be seen which occurs at a variable height but typically 10 to 30 metres or so below the top of the plateau, which appears to have been created by differences in erosion resistance.

-This intermediate flat zone or 'bench' may appear to be a man-made pathway following the contour, and indeed, it is often used as such but it is, in most cases, a natural occurrence; an example can be seen in the whetstone mining area above Blackborough village, albeit much disrupted by the mining activity.
+This intermediate flat zone or 'bench' may appear to be a man-made pathway following the contour and indeed, it is often used as such but it is, in most cases, a natural occurrence.
 Such benches were often bulldozed to improve the pathway for access to the woodlands by forestry companies making their natural origin less obvious, this being the case with the path through Rhododendron Wood, Kentisbeare.

 Diagram of the geology of the upper greensand formation